AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ### Create an App Builder project

-Create an Adobe Developer App Builder project to consume the custom Commerce event data provided by the Commerce Admin Unified Experience extension and make it available to Adobe services and other third-party applications.
+Create an Adobe Developer App Builder project to receive the custom Commerce event data sent from the Commerce instance and make it available to Adobe services and other third-party applications.

-1. From the Adobe Developer Console, [create an App Builder project](https://developer.adobe.com/commerce/events/get-started/project-setup/) to consume event data from the Experience Cloud integration.
+1. From the Adobe Developer Console, [create an App Builder project](https://developer.adobe.com/commerce/events/get-started/project-setup/) to receive event data from the Commerce instance.

    - When you add and save the Adobe I/O Management API, the credentials to connect to the Commerce instance are downloaded to your local environment in a configuration file (`config.zip`).